Sten: Suppressed models

 The suppressed models were produced at the request of the Special Operations Executive (SOE) for use in clandestine operations in occupied Europe, starting with the Mk II(S) in 1943.
 Owing to their tendency to overheat, they were fired in short bursts or single shots.
 Some guns were even changed to semi-automatic only.

-In addition to its use in the European theatre, the Mk II(S) saw service with clandestine units in the Southwest Pacific Area (SWPA) such as the Services Reconnaissance Department and SOE's Force 136 on operations against the Imperial Japanese Army.
+In addition to its use in the European theatre, the Mk II(S) saw service with clandestine units in the Southwest Pacific Area (SWPA) such as the Services Reconnaissance Department and the SOE's Force 136 on operations against the Imperial Japanese Army.
 The Sten Mk II(S) was used by the Operation Jaywick party during their raid into Japanese-occupied Singapore Harbour.

 The Sten Mk II(S) also saw service with the Special Air Service Regiment during the Vietnam War.